 When OMEGA introduced its METAS-approved testing in 2015, the Globemaster was the first watch to emerge.
 Since then, the brand has subjected more and more of its mechanical timepieces to the stringent 10-day process.See all models

 Our Master Chronometer watches are tested and certified twice.
 Firstly, the movement is tested by the Official Swiss Chronometer Control (COSC) with precision criteria of -4/+6 seconds per day.
-Then the complete watch and its movement undergo eight Master Chronometer tests set by the Swiss Federal Institute of Metrology (METAS) with a pass criteria of 0/+5 seconds, 0/+6 seconds, or 0/+7 seconds per day, depending on the calibre size.
+Then the complete watch and its movement undergo eight Master Chronometer tests set by the Swiss Federal Institute of Metrology (METAS) with a pass criteria ranging from 0/+5 seconds to 0/+7 seconds per day, depending on the calibre type and size.

 Proprietary anti-magnetic materials